netzpirat/radiant-gallery-multisite-extension/README.markdown

 Gallery Multisite
 =========================

 This extension scopes galleries to sites.
-Spanners fork of multi-site is needed, and does most of the work in the model (by putting a scope around find, essentially), so there are no controller modifications required.
+Spanners fork of multi-site is needed and does most of the work in the model (by putting a scope around find, essentially), so there are no controller modifications required.

 Dependencies
 ------------